felixhayashi/TW5-TiddlyMap/README.md

 > [TiddlyWiki](http://tiddlywiki.com/) has bought unprecedented freedom to people to keep their precious information under their own control.
 > – [tiddlywiki.com]([http://tiddlywiki.com]/#TiddlyWiki)

-The TiddlyWiki project is a flourishing community project under the lead of its original inventor Jeremy Ruston (@Jermolene).
+The TiddlyWiki project is a flourishing community project under the lead of its original inventor Jeremy Ruston.
 Put in simple words, TiddlyWiki is a highly interactive wiki stored in a single file that can be used for:

 * Personal note taking
 * Project documentation and management